coufal/rfactor2-timed-server-control/README.md

 ### Prerequisites ###

-* Use AutoHotKey to run.
+* Use AutoHotKey to run the script.